HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   **front-end inflow rate, front-end outflow rate, back-end inflow rate, back-end outflow rate, heap memory usage, and direct memory usage:**

--   Consistent with the data collected at \"Monitoring → Logic topological graph\".
+-   Consistent with the data collected at "Monitoring → Logic topological graph".

 -   **Total data volume and cluster availability:** consistent with the original data displayed on the admin index page.

--   **DR status:** whether the DR mode is configured in the current compute node; if it is, check whether the current \"switching the active center\" can be verified normally.
+-   **DR status:** whether the DR mode is configured in the current compute node; if it is, check whether the current "switching the active center" can be verified normally.

 -   **Cumulative failure time and switching times after the last patrol:** calculate the cumulative failure time, abnormal interruption time and abnormal switching times between the two patrols.

--   **Password security management:** remind whether there is password expiration according to the password setting at \"Setting → Periodical detection setting\".
+-   **Password security management:** remind whether there is password expiration according to the password setting at "Setting → Periodical detection setting".

 -   **SQL firewall and IP whitelist:** consistent with the data of SQL firewall and IP whitelist displayed on the admin index page.

--   **Slow query SQL record:** records the total number of slow query logs on \"Events → Slow query log analysis\" page.
+-   **Slow query SQL record:** records the total number of slow query logs on "Events → Slow query log analysis" page.

 -   **Cumulative operation volume after the last patrol:** consistent with data on the compute node throughput page.

 -   **Statistics of compute node logs of ERROR level and WARN level after the last patrol:** the statistics of compute node logs of ERROR level and WARN level between the last patrol and the current Patrol (logs of multiple compute nodes shall be counted in the cluster mode).

--   **Compute node GC statistics:** execute the command jstat -gc \[pid\] 1s 10 to obtain the result.
+-   **Compute node GC statistics:** execute the command jstat -gc [pid] 1s 10 to obtain the result.

 ##### Data source running status and statistics

 ![](assets/intelligent-inspection/image33.png)

--   View the patrol report on "Historical records -\>Detailed report -\>Data source running status and statistics".
+-   View the patrol report on "Historical records ->Detailed report ->Data source running status and statistics".

 -   **Version info:** execute select version () under the corresponding instance port of the data source.

--   **Run time:** execute show global status like \'uptime\' under the corresponding instance port of the data source, format: year, month, day, hour, minute, second.
+-   **Run time:** execute show global status like 'uptime' under the corresponding instance port of the data source, format: year, month, day, hour, minute, second.

--   **QPS, connections and replication latency:** consistent with the current value recorded in \"Monitoring → Logic topological graph\".
+-   **QPS, connections and replication latency:** consistent with the current value recorded in "Monitoring → Logic topological graph".

 -   **Data size:** the total amount of data corresponding to each data source instance.

 -   **Index data volume:** the total index amount corresponding to each data source instance.

--   **Binlog space size:** statistics of the \"show binary logs;\" of all data source MySQL instances in the current cluster.
+-   **Binlog space size:** statistics of the "show binary logs;" of all data source MySQL instances in the current cluster.
 It is the total size of the current file that is counted.

 -   **Parameter configuration:** use show variables to view the parameter configuration.

--   **Slow query SQL:** use show global status like \'Slow\_ queries\' to view the current value of slow query SQL, and use \"show global status like \'uptime\';\" to veiw the start time of MySQL data source.
+-   **Slow query SQL:** use show global status like 'Slow_ queries' to view the current value of slow query SQL, and use "show global status like 'uptime';" to veiw the start time of MySQL data source.

--   **Deadlock info:** execute \"show engine Innodb status \\G;\" under the corresponding data source instance to check whether there is deadlock info.
+-   **Deadlock info:** execute "show engine Innodb status \\G;" under the corresponding data source instance to check whether there is deadlock info.

--   **Error log:** you can view the storage location of error.log via show variables like \'log\_ error \'; and check whether the latest log time is between the last patrol and this patrol.
+-   **Error log:** you can view the storage location of error.log via show variables like 'log_ error '; and check whether the latest log time is between the last patrol and this patrol.

--   **Data increment prediction:** displays the data volume of data sources within one year before the patrol time, and the compare the predicted data volume with the remaining free disk space (if the data recorded currently is less than 21 days, it will be given that \"the data recorded currently is less than 21 days, so the increment prediction is temporarily unavailable.\")
+-   **Data increment prediction:** displays the data volume of data sources within one year before the patrol time, and the compare the predicted data volume with the remaining free disk space (if the data recorded currently is less than 21 days, it will be given that "the data recorded currently is less than 21 days, so the increment prediction is temporarily unavailable.")

 ##### Data verification and detection

 ![](assets/intelligent-inspection/image34.jpeg)

--   View the patrol report on "Historical records -\>Detailed report -\>Data verification and detection".
+-   View the patrol report on "Historical records ->Detailed report ->Data verification and detection".

--   **Config checking:** obtain the current result of \"Configuration → Config checking→ Start checking\"
+-   **Config checking:** obtain the current result of "Configuration → Config checking→ Start checking"

 -   **Master/slave data consistency:**